 With Yeezy Season 8 in full effect, Ben “Data Daddy” Carter is taking a closer look at the rollout for every single one of Kanye West’s albums.
 Each era had its own characteristics and promotional strategies that evolved as Kanye himself did.
-Using never-before seen data & statistics, we explore Kanye’s opus My Beautiful Dark Twisted Fantasy to trace Yeezy’s takeover of mainstream hip hop.
+Dive into the data that shows why Kanye’s opus My Beautiful Dark Twisted Fantasy was such a massive moment for hip hop.

 The rest of the Yeezy Season Series is available here.

 My Beautiful Dark Twisted Fantasy: Hypothesis